Uniformizing Gromov hyperbolic spaces with Busemann functions: Uniformizing the hyperbolic filling

 \begin{proof} Let $v \in V$ be a vertex of $X$ with associated point $z \in Z$.
-Let $\gamma:\R \rightarrow X$ be a vertical geodesic line through $v$ as constructed in Lemma \ref{second height connection}, oriented in the direction of increasing height and parametrized such that $\gamma(0) = v$.
-Put $\bar{\gamma}(t) = \gamma(-t)$.
+Let $\gamma:\R \rightarrow X$ be an ascending vertical geodesic line through $v$ that is anchored at $z$, as constructed in Lemma \ref{second height connection}, parametrized by arclength such that $\gamma(0) = v$.
+We put $\bar{\gamma}(t) = \gamma(-t)$ for $t \in \R$.
 Then $\bar{\gamma}|_{[0,\infty)}$ is an anchored descending geodesic ray and therefore belongs to the equivalence class $\omega$ by Lemma \ref{bounded distance vertical}.
 This shows that any vertex of $X$ lies on a geodesic line starting at $\omega$.
 Since any point in $X$ is within distance $\frac{1}{2}$ of some vertex, condition (1) of Definition \ref{def:rough star} follows.